infowrap/breadcrumbs/README.md

     maxCollapsedCrumbs: 3

     // the minimum width of a crumb when collapsed
+    // - must be divisible by 2
+    // - you must adjust the css for this to take effect.
+    //   side padding of `.crumb` needs to be half of `minwidth`
+    //   `.crumb { padding: 0 15px }`
     minWidth: 30

     // width of the shader block that is hidden in pixels. it is in the crumb